resourge/schema/docs/NUMBER.md

 ### decimal

-Checks if value is decimal.
+Checks if number is decimal.

 ```Typescript
 number().decimal()